Home | About | Books | News | Reviews | Bibliography | Awards | Contact

 She is a Lifetime member of the Science Fiction Poetry Association and an Active member of the Horror Writers Association.

 From late 2015, Christina began to study haiku, finding it immensely beautiful and therapeutic.
 Now she writes daily to document her thoughts and days.
-Her haiku, senryu, haiga, and tanka have since received numerous honours and accolades, including most recently, First Place in the 2018 Jane Reichhold International Prize.
+Her haiku, senryu, haiga, and tanka have since received numerous honours and accolades, including most recently, the 2018 Jane Reichhold International Prize.
 Her work has appeared all around the world in journals such as A Hundred Gourds, Akisame, Akitsu Quarterly, Asahi Haikuist, bear creek haiku, cattails, Cricket, Failed Haiku, Frameless Sky, Frogpond, Haikuniverse, Haiku Masters, hedgerow, Mayfly, otata, Prune Juice, Ribbons, Shamrock, The Bamboo Hut, The Cicada's Cry, and Wild Plum, among others.

 As an artist, she paints in oil, watercolour, and ink.
 In 2017, she began to market her art to magazines.
 Her oil painting "The Last Day" appeared on the cover of Gnarled Oak in January 2018 and her black and white watercolour painting "Waiting Together" will be the cover for Dreams and Nightmares #109, which is incidentally, the same magazine that gave her her first two poetry sales back in 2000.
 More of her art is forthcoming in 2018 and 2019.